No-Sew Bean Bags for Outdoor Games with Kids

 More Patio Games to Play with the Kiddos:

-Knock Out Soup Cans: Use empty soup cans and stack them in a pyramid, either on the ground or on a table.
+Knock-Out Soup Cans: Use empty soup cans and stack them in a pyramid, either on the ground or on a table.
 Toss bean bags at the pyramid to see who can knock all of them over.
 You can also assign each can a point value and then add up the scores.

 Buckets: Place three to six sand buckets in different places.
 Various sizes are fine and then take turns tossing the bean bags in the buckets.
 Give each bucket a different point value and see who can get the highest score.